TIBCOSoftware/TCSTK-case-manager-app/readme.md

 - [Advanced Developer Use Cases](docs/tutorials/005-Advanced-Developer.md)

+# License

 Copyright © 2019.
 TIBCO Software Inc.
 This file is subject to the license terms contained in the license file that is distributed with this file.

+Please see licence.txt for details of license and dependent third party components referenced by this library.